GusLovesMath/Stacked_Multi_Step_LSTM/README.md

 # Tesla Stock Forecasting Project

+***Please either view the Jupyter notebook in Jupyter Lab or download the Tesla_LSTM.html file to explore the project.***

 ## Overview

 This repository contains notebooks and data for a project on forecasting Tesla (TSLA) stock prices using multi-step stacked LSTM neural networks.
 The project includes a single-step ahead production model using a single LSTM and a multi-stacked LSTM model that predicts multiple days (a month in business days) into the future.